Gamify-IT/docs/dev-manuals/test-plans/overworld-frontend/plans/area-colliders.md

 ## Postcondition

-The tester couldn't go behind walls/objects etc. where he is not supposed to get.
+The tester couldn't go behind walls/cliffs etc. where he is not supposed to get.

 ## Typical procedure

 1. The tester walks around and checks, that all colliders on walls are correct.
 2. The tester walks around and checks, that all colliders on beaches and cliffs are correct.
-3. The tester walks around and checks, that all colliders on objects are correct.

 ## Alternative procedures